MateoProjects/MAI/IML/Teoria/Factor Analysis_w4_revisat.md

 **Goal of PCA**: find new representation (basis) to filter the noise and reveal hidden dynamics

+The new variables/dimensions are linear combinations of the original ones.
+Are uncorrelated with one another and are called principal components.

 Principal component analysis (PCA) involves a mathematical procedure that transforms a number of (possibly) correlated variables into a (smaller) number of uncorrelated variables called principal components

 Usually, PCA is used to discover or reduce the dimensionality of the data set, or to identify new meaningful underlying variables, i.e., patterns in the data.